 Living with shoulder pain doesn’t have to be your norm.
-At the UCLA Orthopaedic Center in Santa Monica, California, Frank Petrigliano, MD is an innovative shoulder replacement specialist who can help you get to a pain-free state.
+At the USC Epstein Family Center for Sports Medicine, Los Angeles, California, Frank Petrigliano, MD is an innovative shoulder replacement specialist who can help you get to a pain-free state.
 Dr. Petrigliano conducts both partial and total shoulder replacement surgeries.
 A customized treatment plan will be created to fit your need so that you can get on the road to recovery.

 Depending on the severity of your shoulder injury, you might only need a partial shoulder replacement.
 With a stemmed hemiarthroplasty, Dr. Petrigliano replaces the ball of your shoulder joint with an artificial metal ball and attached stem.
 Alternatively, with a resurfacing hemiarthroplasty, he replaces just the cap of your ball joint with an artificial cap to preserve your healthy bone underneath.

 If your shoulder is severely arthritic, or otherwise injured, you might need a total shoulder replacement.
 Just as the name implies, you actually get a new shoulder!
 Dr. Petrigliano puts in an artificial ball and socket joint, which are composed of metal and plastic.

 With a reverse total shoulder replacement, you still get a new ball and socket joint, but they’ll switch places.
 The ball is attached to your shoulder, while the socket makes up the top part of your upper arm bone.